 - Are they familiar with the attendance and absence policies?

-- Do they know how to log attendance?
+- Do they know how to log employee attendance?

 - Do they know how and when to apply disciplinary procedures?

 Although you probably covered all this during their onboarding, regular reminders are necessary to keep protocol and process front of mind and relevant for all staff.
-Training your more senior employees will not only help towards improving attendance at work, it will create a culture where talking about it is natural and normal (which should also positively influence attendance).
+Training your more senior employees will not only help improve attendance at work, but it will also create a culture where talking about it is natural and normal (which should also positively influence employee attendance).

 Depending on the time and resources you have available, you could also train your supervisors in more specific areas of attendance management, such as how to sensitively manage a grieving employee or recognise signs of burnout and stress.

-It's also worth trying out a few initiatives to try to cut down on the length and frequency of illnesses and injuries picked up in the workplace.
-Not all your efforts will be successful, but by gathering feedback from your staff you'll stand a better chance at finding something that works for your business.
+It's also worth trying out a few initiatives to cut down on the length and frequency of illnesses and injuries picked up in the workplace.
+Not all your efforts will be successful, but by gathering feedback from your staff, you'll stand a better chance at finding something that works for your business.

 Training and communication are the final two steps you need to get right - and they're perhaps the most important of all.

-Overall, there's no one way that’s the best way to improve attendance at work — you need to be doing multiple things, all of the time, in order to make a lasting difference.
-But, if you suspect your absence rates are higher than average then implementing as many of the ideas above will make things better — for you, for your business, and for your employees.
+Overall, there's no one way that’s the best way to improve attendance at work — you need to be doing multiple things, all of the time, to make a lasting difference.
+But, if you suspect your absence rates are higher than average, then implementing as many of the ideas above will make things better — for you, for your business, and for your employees.